l7mp/stunner/README.md

 Before deploying STUNner, it is worth evaluating the potential [security risks](https://www.rtcsec.com/article/slack-webrtc-turn-compromise-and-bug-bounty) a poorly configured public STUN/TURN server poses.
-To demonstrate the risks, below we shall use `turncat` to reach the Kubernetes DNS service through a misconfigured STUNner gateway.
+To demonstrate the risks, below we shall use the [`turncat`](/utils/turncat) utility to reach the Kubernetes DNS service through a misconfigured STUNner gateway.

 Start with a fresh STUNner installation.
 As usual, we store the STUNner configuration for later use.